 If you’re putting every effort into increasing your sales and brand recognition, but your social media presence is lacking, you’re crippling your content marketing efforts.

 According to the latest insights, half of the world’s population is active through social media.
-A business today cannot retain its audience without continually engaging them with useful and appealing content over social media.
+Today, a business cannot retain its audience without continually engaging them with useful and appealing content over social media.

 A brand’s reputation also relies on its social media presence, as many consumers use social media to check a business’s credibility.